vegawidget/ggvega/dev/DSC-2019/dsc.md

 from ggplot2 to plotly.
 This project has been supported by Iowa State University, Schneider Electric, and GSOC.

+### Motivation

+#### ggplot2 + interactivy

 The main motivation for this project is to achieve a system that allows us to work in the familiar ggplot2 environment but with interactive capabilities, such as linked brushing.

+#### build & deploy visual components

+One of our motivations (as Schneider Electric) is to provide a stronger connection between the data-scientists who design visualizations and the customers who use these visualizations.

+One of the challenges to the data-scientist is to design visualizations that take into account new data, and especially new data that the data-scientist may not have seen.
+The design of the visualization has to be extensible to new data; the implementation of the visualization also has to be extensible to new data.

-Additionally, on the Schneider Electric side of this project, one of the main goals is to be able to build & deploy visual components (in JS and HTML) that can be extensible to new data. (think “update-able” dashboards)
+That said, on the Schneider Electric side of this project, one of the main goals is to be able to build & deploy visual components (in JS and HTML) that can be extensible to new data. (think “update-able” dashboards)

 This goal, being extensible to new data, has been a guiding principle when making fundamental design choices.
 This is one aspect that